 The Census Bureau sets federal poverty thresholds every year and varies by size of family and ages of family members.
 A high poverty rate is both a cause and a consequence of poor economic conditions.
 A high poverty rate indicates that local employment opportunities are not sufficient to provide for the local community.
-Through decreased buying power and decreased taxes, poverty is associated with lower quality schools and decreased business survival
+Through decreased buying power and decreased taxes, poverty is associated with lower quality schools and decreased business survival.

-Figure 12 shows the percentage of people living below the poverty level for Tarrant County (13.5%) and Parker County (9.2%).
-Both values are lower than the Texas state value (16%) and the U.S. value of (14.6%).
+Figure 12 shows the percentage of people living below the poverty level for Collin County (6.9%).
+This value is lower both than the Texas state value (16.0%) and the U.S. value (14.6%).